nenoch/mood-search/README.md

 **Reflections**

 This is my first React App and I have to say that I really enjoyed building it, even though I am still a bit skeptical about putting logic in the interface.
-I had not enough time to both learn React and add appropriate Jest+Enzyme tests for documentation, but I will definitely do it them later on.
+I had not enough time to both learn React and add appropriate Jest+Enzyme tests for documentation, but I will definitely do it later on.

 ### Built on